 If you think of multi-level marketing sales, new reps are sold not only on selling the product, but also recruiting their entire social circle.

-Starting “first-year commission” for new agents with no experience that works with me averages between 100% and 110%.
+In my agency, final expense income potential for new agents with no experience averages between 100% and 110%.

-Experienced agents start at commissions between 110% and 125% on average.
+Experienced final expense agents start at final expense commissions between 110% and 125% on average.

 If you’re not maximizing your final expense commissions, taking into the account the people that cancel their policies, and things that happen with the low first-year commission rate, you will endlessly struggle.